-Apart from attending the thematic seminars addressing the topics open for the Third call to be organised by the DTP MA/JS, DTP applicants have the possibility to individually consult the Joint Secretariat (JS) on their project ideas before and during the launch of the call.
-Project ideas being at an early stage of development are recommended to first address their respective National Contact Point for general advice and information.
+Apart from attending the thematic seminars addressing the topics open for the Third call organised by the DTP MA/JS, DTP applicants had the possibility to individually consult the Joint Secretariat (JS) on their project ideas before and during the launch of the call.
+Project ideas being at an early stage of development were recommended to first address their respective National Contact Point for general advice and information.

-The email must include a written project outline based on a pre-defined DTP Concept Note.
+The email should have included a written project outline based on a pre-defined DTP Concept Note.
 Additionally, applicants are recommended to highlight the main questions to be answered by the Joint Secretariat.
-The JS will provide a feedback as soon as possible, not later than a week from the request.
-Consultations are limited to 30 minutes and can be asked only once for each project.
+The JS provided a feedback as soon as possible, not later than a week from the request.
+Consultations were limited in time and could be asked only once for each project.

-In order to allow a realistic timeframe for adjustments, no on-site project consultation is organised in the last week before the closure of a given Call for Proposal.
-This limitation is not affecting general or technical questions, for which the Joint Secretariat can be addressed at any time.
+In order to allow a realistic timeframe for adjustments, no on-site project consultation was organised in the last week before the closure of a given Call for Proposal.
+This limitation is not affecting general or technical questions, for which the Joint Secretariat could be addressed at any time.

-Support to potential applicants at national level is provided as well by the DTP National Contact Points by organising National Info Days regarding the third call for proposals.
-The location and dates of those events are listed here.
+Support to potential applicants at national level was provided as well by the DTP National Contact Points by organising National Info Days regarding the third call for proposals.
+The location and dates of those events during the 1st step are listed here.

 For the purpose of supporting the applicants in self-assessing their financial viability the JS developed an excel-based tool.
 This tool is not mandatory as the financial viability will only be assessed by the JS during the second step based on a self-declaration.